Vapotherm

-Vapotherm Inc. is a publicly held corporation based in Exeter, New Hampshire that was founded in 1999 as a medical device manufacturer after creating the first heated and humidified high flow therapy nasal cannula system.
+Vapotherm Inc. Is a corporation based in Exeter, New Hampshire that was founded in 1999 as a medical device manufacturer after creating the first heated and humidified high flow therapy nasal cannula system.

 Vapotherm Precision Flow

 In 2009, Vapotherm released a new flagship product replacing the Vapotherm 2000i (that had been recalled in 2005, and then re-approved for use in the market in 2006); boasting a completely integrated electronic flow meter and electronic blender, as well as an internal oxygen analyzer.
 The Precision Flow is currently Vapotherm's flagship capital unit and is the premier medical device for providing high flow therapy.

 Precision Flow Heliox

 Through an agreement with Praxair, Vapotherm provides a Precision Flow model specially calibrated specifically for 80:20 heliox gas for use in patients who may benefit from heliox therapy.

 Vapotherm Q50 Compressor

 In November 2015 Vapotherm announced its own model of medical air compressor, specifically to be used with their flagship Precision Flow device.